ezBYK/ezBYK/README.md

  ezb3sh a simple man

  --< phonk listener
----[ on parrot os
+---[ on parrot

-- 🔭 I’m currently working on a ssh brut forcer in ruby
+   -/people change because of an app where is the world going?

 - 🌱 I’m currently learning osint,web
 - 🌱 html, css, js ,ruby, python soon c ;) (im a very bad developer x) )
 - 👯 I’m looking to collaborate on ctf